How to Write Million in Resume

 There’s a common belief about the resume, being a main ticket for the interview and its key goal is limited to receiving that long-awaited call.
 It’s all wrong.
 Your main target is to sell yourself “for a better price”.
 You must do everything to make the recruiter “buy” you, as a future employee.

 For instance, when saving the resume, it must be saved solely in DOCX format and in no other way.
 All PDF, ODT, DOC, or RTF are taboos.
-Mention the other typical mistakes often presented as “good advice” for the application is your family status (this is more interesting to online dating websites), the full date of your job completion (it’s unnecessary), and many others.
+Mention the other typical mistakes often presented as “good advice” for the application are your family status (this is more interesting to online dating websites), the full date of your job completion (it’s unnecessary), and many others.

 Also, try to avoid resume gaps at all costs!